-Medical Assisting
+Practical Nursing, Medical Assisting

-36 Quarter Credits (12 credits per erm) and 36 Weeks (12 weeks per term)
+36 Quarter Credits (12 credits per term) and 36 Weeks (12 weeks per term)

-First-Year Undergraduate 0-36 successfully completed credits.
+• First-Year Undergraduate.

 Unsubsidized Stafford Loan

 The Unsubsidized Stafford Loan is not a need-based loan.
 This loan is long-term with a fixed interest rate.
 The student-borrower is responsible for paying the interest on a Direct Unsubsidized Loan during all periods.
 If the student-borrower chooses not to pay interest while in school and during grace periods and deferment or forbearance periods, the interest will accrue (accumulate) and be capitalized (meaning, the interest will be added to the principal amount of the loan).